-This web site provides direct access to my articles and a venue for new work which will be added from time to time as I do more.
-Except for articles published elsewhere, much of what I'll be posting will be pretty informal and subject to change as I learn more.
+This web site provides access to my articles and a place to post new work from time to time.
+Except for articles published elsewhere, much of what I'll be posting will be informal and subject to change as I learn more.
 The work reported here is a mix of analytic (calculations), NEC modeling and field experiments on actual antennas.
-Each of these has it's place but the best picture will emerge when all three techniques are combined.Please note, I try to close each post to comments.
+Each of these has it's place but the best picture emerges when all three techniques are combined.Please note, I try to close each post to comments.
 Once in a while I forget to push the right button and a post may be open.
 However, I assume I'm perfect and always have the posts closed, so I don't look for comments.